rdgarfinkel/mediacollection/README.md

 <br>
 In the adminstrative pages, you'll see the date the text database was last updated at the bottom of the page, as well as an overall count of the media currently displayed, and as a breakdown of each individual category. here, you can also add, edit, and delete media items.<br>
 <br>
-Also in the administrative pages, there's an additional option of "debugview," which can be used to be able to preview changes to the text database.
+Also in the administrative pages, there's an additional option of "debug," which can be used to be able to preview changes to the text database.
 After changing the options, you'll be redirected back to the media section that you were on previously.
 Here, you'll be able to:<br>
 - enable write: enable/disable actual changes to your database<br>
 - preview hidden: enable/disable a preview of the changes to the database in only the HTML code<br>
 - preview shown: enable/disable a preview of the changes to the database within the adminstrative window

 # first things first
-If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries. <br>
+If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.<br>
 Things should work "directly out of the box."
 You'll probably need to edit the $basedir variable in the index.cgi and media.pl scripts, and maybe the "#!/usr/bin/perl" line at the top of each script

 # demonstration
 A demonstration of the script and it's abilities is online and available, with editing abilities enabled, and no password is required for the admin side.
 Test it out as you wish: http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi Please note that the "modification" date in the hidden HTML code for each script on the demonstrations may be newer than the one present here on Github.
-I do the coding offline, post it to the demo site to verify it still works on those live sites, then I'll post it here.
+I do the coding offline, post it to the test site to verify it still works on those live sites, then I'll post it here.

 # requirements
 For this script to run, you'll need to have a web server capable of running Perl scripts; can be a public server or just a local server.